Hey, Quidco Member

 Buildings insurance

 Buildings insurance is for the actual structure of the building itself.
 It helps protect against elements such as a flood, fire, subsidence, or a storm.
+This type of insurance is particularly important for homeowners, and mortgage lenders usually require buildings insurance as a condition of the loan, so if you have a mortgage, you will likely need to have this coverage as a minimum.

 • flat insurance